michaelklishin/quartz-mongodb/README.md

       <version>1.1.0-SNAPSHOT</version>
     </dependency>

+Please note that with minor and major version snapshots, certain backwards-incompatible changes may not match what is in the example below.
+ Documentation always follows the most recent stable release.

 ## Usage

-To configure, set your Quartz properties to something like this:
+Set your Quartz properties to something like this:

     # Use the MongoDB store
     org.quartz.jobStore.class=com.mulesoft.quartz.mongo.MongoDBJobStore